Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions: Experiments

+We subsequently evaluate the model's capability for general audio generation, specifically its ability to synthesize arbitrary combinations of diverse audio types.
+To assess performance on complex instructions, we query 5Apc, Q3; 9r2o, R2{\texttt{Claude-Opus-4.8} (not used in model development)} to generate detailed prompts for each audio sample in MMAU-Mini, yielding a total of 1,000 evaluation samples.
 We compare \texttt{Bagpiper} against state-of-the-art baselines, including TangoFlux \citep{hung2024tangoflux} and AudioLDM2-Large \citep{liu2024audioldm}.
 To ensure a fair comparison (standard text-to-audio models may struggle with lengthy instructions), we also evaluate the baselines using condensed 15-word summaries of the original prompts (denoted as \textit{summary}).
-We conduct a side-by-side preference evaluation using \texttt{Gemini-3-Pro} as the judge.
-As shown in the left of Fig.~\ref{fig:win_rate_results}, our model significantly outperforms all competitors, achieving a remarkably high win rate.
-This advantage is particularly pronounced in the \textit{speech} subset, where \texttt{Bagpiper} successfully synthesizes intelligible speech integrated with complex sound events or music, a capability largely absent in prior text-to-audio models.
+9r2o, Q3{As a matched-input control, App.~\ref{app:matched_input} additionally gives \texttt{Bagpiper} the same 15-word summary and confirms it still wins in aggregate under both judges.} We conduct a side-by-side preference evaluation using \texttt{Gemini-3-Pro} 5Apc, Q3; 9r2o, R2; AC, \#2{and \texttt{GPT-4o}} as judges5Apc, R4; AC, \#2{, with the two systems presented in randomized order to control for position bias}.
+As shown in Fig.~\ref{fig:win_rate_results}, 5Apc, Q3; 9r2o, R2; AC, \#2{\texttt{Bagpiper} wins in aggregate in every comparison under both judges.} The advantage is most pronounced on the \textit{speech} subset, where \texttt{Bagpiper} synthesizes intelligible speech integrated with complex sound events or music, a capability largely absent in prior text-to-audio models.
+5Apc, Q3; 9r2o, R2{Overall, these results indicate that \texttt{Bagpiper} can faithfully follow natural-language user prompts and generate complex, multi-faceted audio.}